By Nolan Cool.

 February is Black History Month.
 Even though Black History is well-entrenched enough in American history beyond the scope of a single month, February is a time to contemplate, reflect on, and celebrate the accomplishments and crucial role African Americans played in building the United States.
 As we work to finalize our summer tour schedule for 2019, an emerging theme we’re embracing is the role of underrepresented peoples, places, and experiences in our architectural and cultural fabric.
 One of the lives we’re excited to explore and highlight is that of Isaac Johnson, an entrepreneurial stone mason and formerly-enslaved man who made the North Country his home.

 After the war, Johnson made his way to Ontario, Canada, where he took up work as a “lime mason” sometime during the early 1870s.
 Living along the New York-Ontario border, he met and married Theodocia Allen, a maid from Franklin County.
 For years, Johnson worked as a stonecutter across a number of limestone quarries between New York and Ontario.
-Later, he began work as a builder of stone structures, using a skillset that he is believed to have obtained from his time of enslavement in Kentucky.
+Later, he began work as a builder of stone structures, using a skillset that he may have obtained from his time enslaved in Kentucky.
 Between 1884 and 1889 Johnson completed four major projects in the North Country, mostly notably the Waddington Town Hall in 1884 (shown below).
 As lead mason on the project for “one of the best town halls in the country,” newspapers conveyed that “Mr. Isaac Johnson, a colored man from West Winchester, Ont. is the contractor and one of the best architects in the country.”
 Johnson completed many projects in and around St. Lawrence County, as well as the 1889 Churubusco Stone Church (Clinton County).

 In 1890, Johnson and his family moved to Ogdensburg, where he lived out the remainder of his life.
 Johnson passed away on December 4, 1905 at age 61 as a result of a heart attack.
 The Daily Journal in Ogdensburg wrote that “Mr. Johnson was a respectable citisen [sic] and was well liked by those who knew him.
 He leaves a wife and seven children.”
 The mason’s funeral occurred on December 6th at St. Mary’s Cathedral in the city of Ogdensburg.